PrivSec-dev/privsec.dev/content/posts/knowledge/Laptop Hardware Security/index.md

 > PureBoot can protect against firmware tampering.

 It cannot protect against firmware tampering as discussed in the [Heads](#heads) section.
+It does not even work conceptually, and the bypass will always be there.
+Just to be clear, this is not a vulnerability - this is an inherent flaw in the design that cannot be fixed.

 > [The ME is disabled (HAP set to 1), and mostly wiped with `me_cleaner`](https://puri.sm/learn/intel-me/).